angus-mackenzie/ASD-Notes/README.md

 ### The Process of Software Engineering
 **Definition**
 * The establishment and use of effective engineering principles in order to obtain software that is reliable and works efficiently on real machines.
-* The application of a sytematic, disciplined, quanitifiable approach to the development, operation, and maintenance of software.
+* The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software.
 ### Topics
 1. Review O-O & UML
 2. Project Management